ansys/pyaedt-toolkits-common/doc/source/getting_started/toolkit_setup.rst

 A very common tool for CI/CD is GitHub Actions.

-GitHub Actions lets you define workflows that run automatically when something happens in your repository (e.g. on a code push or when publishing a package)
+GitHub Actions lets you define workflows that run automatically when something happens in your repository (for example on a code push or when publishing a package)

 The core piece that defines how to run GitHub Actions is the .yml file.
 The .yml file it’s a configuration file that tells GitHub which steps to run and the sequence